 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Some causes of a reduction in egg production are purely seasonal and there is not much you can do about it, and there are causes that are easily remedied.
+Some causes of a reduction in egg production are purely seasonal and there is not much you can do about it, and there are causes for a decline in laying rate that are easily remedied.

 10 Reasons your chickens may have stopped laying

 Chickens need a minimum of 14 hours of day light per day to keep up regular egg production.
 If you live in an area where your light levels dip below this for a portion of the year, then this might be a simple problem to fix.